REVENGE977/stremio-enhanced/README.md

 **This project is not affiliated in any way with Stremio.**

 - **This project** is licensed under the MIT License.
-- **Stremio streaming server (server.js)** is included in the source code of this repository to be bundled in releases but is entirely made by Stremio.

 <p align="center">💻 Developed with ❤️ by <a href="https://github.com/REVENGE977">REVENGE977</a> | 📜 Licensed under MIT</p>